dodimoop/customers-backend/README.md

 ### Customers Backend with NodeJs

+**Note: before you clone this project, you must clone this project `https://github.com/dodimoop/customers-frontend**

+**Because this project is related to the `https://github.com/dodimoop/customers-frontend project.`**

 **Follow the steps below:**
 1. You can clone this project (use HTTPS) and run `https://github.com/dodimoop/customers-backend.git` on your terminal
 2. Move to inside project folder `cd customers-backend`